A Wooden Puppet

 Meanwhile, on the deck, the captain's first mate was calling to the troubled men: "Hear me now, everyone of you!
 Please, each one, draw one stick from this vase.
 And anyone whose stick is stained in red is the one who invited this storm by somehow angering some god."

-One by one the passengers and sailors came and drew their sticks uneasily, because each one had started thinking, "Oh, it must be that sin of mine that brought this storm!"
+So, one by one the passengers and sailors came and drew their sticks uneasily, because each one had started thinking, "Oh, it must be that sin of mine that brought this storm!"

 "Phew!
 I knew it was not me!
 Look at my lot, everyone!" said the lumber merchant with a great relief, since he knew that there was a risk of being thrown into the sea as a human sacrifice if he had drawn the wrong stick.